Miltonvale, Kansas

 Miltonvale is a city in Cloud County, Kansas, United States.
 As of the 2020 census, the population of the city was 440.

 History

 Miltonvale was founded on December 1, 1881.
-The town had its start by the building of a narrow gauge railway through the neighborhood.
+The town got its start following construction of a narrow gauge railway through the neighborhood.
 It was named for Milton Tootle, a landowner.

-In 1887, Atchison, Topeka and Santa Fe Railway built a branch line from Neva (3 miles west of Strong City) through TBD to Superior, Nebraska.
+In 1887, Atchison, Topeka and Santa Fe Railway built a branch line from Neva (three miles west of Strong City) through TBD to Superior, Nebraska.
 In 1996, the Atchison, Topeka and Santa Fe Railway merged with Burlington Northern Railroad and renamed to the current BNSF Railway.
 Most locals still refer to this railroad as the "Santa Fe".

-From 1909 to 1972, it was the home of Miltonvale Wesleyan College.
+From 1909 to 1972, Miltonvale was the home of Miltonvale Wesleyan College.